 Jump to navigation

 As a result of the Supreme Court South Dakota vs Wayfair decision, the state of Colorado will now collect state sales tax and state-collected local and special district sales tax from out-of-state retailers.
-This will require out-of-state retailers to get a state of Colorado Sales Tax license in order to collect and remit sales tax.
-Collection of those taxes will begin the first day of the month after issuance of the sales tax license.
-The first day to start collecting and remitting sales tax is December 1, 2018.
-Out-of-state retailers are not required to collect sales tax on sales prior to registration.
+Out-of-state retailers are considered those that do not have a physical presence in Colorado.
+Out-of-state retailers must get a state of Colorado Sales Tax license in order to collect and remit sales tax.
+The first day to start collecting and remitting sales tax is December 1, 2018, for those retailers who have received their license prior to that date.
+Out-of-state retailers are not required to collect sales tax on sales before the first day of the month following the issuance of their sales tax license.

 Note: This page will be updated with new information.
 Please check back for updates.